I feel that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography.

 It’s a prime lens that is sharper, but typically, you’re not able to zoom like if you want to zoom in, you have to move your body physically.

-Canon’s professional series lens is perfect for capturing a cinematic and emotional video during wedding ceremonies.
+Canon’s professional series lens is perfect for capturing cinematic and emotional videos during wedding ceremonies.

-This lens is ideal for videographers, especially if they’re shooting in low-light environments like weddings.
+This lens is ideal for videographers, mainly if they shoot in low-light environments like weddings.

-This lens was designed to be used with DSLRs by offering fast and responsive autofocus performance (and) a constant aperture of 2.8 throughout the zoom range so you can seamlessly go from macro shots to wide scenes without having to adjust your settings on the fly.
+This lens was designed to be used with DSLRs by offering fast and responsive autofocus performance (and) a constant aperture of 2.8 throughout the zoom range so you can seamlessly go from macro shots to wide scenes without adjusting your settings on the fly.

 Perfect for when moments are fleeting at a wedding!

-The 55mm range makes you feel like you’re on the inside of everything that’s happening without having to mount up close or be by your guests’ faces.
+The 55mm range makes you feel like you’re on the inside of everything without having to mount up close or be by your guests’ faces.

-It’s compact and lightweight while still producing stunning images with a wide-angle perspective up to 27mm, giving you the power to capture large group shots or in tight spaces too.
+It’s compact and lightweight while still producing stunning images with a wide-angle perspective of up to 27mm, giving you the power to capture large group shots or in tight spaces.